rgsf2025/sqlcipher-jdbc/README.md

 This is a fork of a [SQLite JDBC driver] ( https://github.com/decamp/sqlcipher-jdbc) to work for 64-bit Windows and Linux.
-Note that decamp itself was a fork of a [SQLite JDBC driver](https://github.com/xerial/sqlite-jdbc) that as modified to work for 64-bit OS X. Although at some point in time, I think there was indeed support for Windows and Linux also at this site.
+Note that decamp itself was a fork of a [SQLite JDBC driver](https://github.com/xerial/sqlite-jdbc) that as modified to work for 64-bit OS X. Although at some point in time around the year 2015, there was indeed support for Windows and Linux also at this site.

-Hence the documentation on basic sqlite-jdbc driver is taken from xerial and updated to include sqlcipher into it.
+The documentation on basic sqlite-jdbc driver is taken from xerial and updated to include sqlcipher into it.

 There are two major changes here, compared to decamp.
 They are,